Search for dark matter production in association with the Z$^{\prime}$ boson at the LHC in pp collisions at $\sqrt{s}$ = 8 TeV using Monte Carlo simulations: Summary

 \section{Summary}

-A search for dark matter particles produced in association with a heavy gauge boson Z$^{\prime}$, using a sample of proton-proton collision CMS open data corresponding to an integrated luminosity of 11.6 fb$^{-1}$, has been performed.
-Results from muonic decay mode of Z$^{\prime}$ are discussed, along with its statistical and systematic combination, which is presented for the first time.
-No significant deviation from the standard model prediction has been seen.
-The 95\% CL lower limits on the observed and expected \text{$\sigma/\sigma_{th}$} of dark matter in a dark higgs scenario extended by a Z$^{\prime}$ boson is set.
-These limits constitute the most stringent limits on the parameters ($M_{Z^{\prime}}$ and $M_{\chi}$) of this model to date.
-For the mass of ${Z'}$ ($M_{Z^{\prime}}$), the ranges between 415 - 500 GeV from the observed data and between 425 - 500 GeV from expected median have been excluded, while excluding the ranges between 108 - 200 GeV from observed data and between 122 - 200 GeV from expected median for the mass of the dark matter $\chi$ ($M_{\chi}$).
-We are planing to repeat the study with CMS full run-{ II} data with lager centre of mass energy ($\sqrt{s}$ = 13 TeV) and data integrated luminosity ($\mathcal{L}$ = 137 fb$^{-1}$).\\ \\
+A search for dark matter particles produced in association with a heavy gauge boson Z$^{\prime}$ has been performed.
+In this search we used MC samples which are taken from the open simulated files produced by the CMS collaboration for proton-proton collisions at $\sqrt{s} = $ 8 TeV, the analysis was optimized for the full LHC run-{ I} integrated luminosity (19.7 fb$^{-1}$).
+Results from muonic decay mode of Z$^{\prime}$ are presented, along with the statistical and systematic combination of uncertainties.
+One benchmark signal corresponding to the dark Higgs scenario was used with different choices of the mediator (Z$^{\prime}$) mass points.
+The 95\% CL limits on the expected \text{$\sigma/\sigma_{\text{theory}}$} of dark matter in a dark Higgs scenario extended by a Z$^{\prime}$ boson is set.
+These limits constitute the most stringent limits on the parameters ($M_{Z^{\prime}}$ and $M_{\chi}$) of this model.
+For the mass of ${Z'}$ ($M_{Z^{\prime}}$), the ranges between 470 - 550 GeV from expected median have been excluded, while excluding the ranges between 170 - 200 GeV from expected median for the mass of the dark matter $\chi$ ($M_{\chi}$).
+In addition, the effective field theory (EFT) formalism of the mono-Z' model was used for interpreting the result.
+Limit was set on EFT cutoff scale ($\Lambda$), thus $\Lambda$ range between 3.67 - 3.79 TeV is excluded.